vippsas/vipps-developers/vipps-getting-started.md

 ## Requirements

-Merchants need a Norwegian organization number and BankID to apply for Vipps services.
+Merchants need a Norwegian organization number and Norwegian BankID to apply for Vipps services.

 The fastest way to get a Vipps developer account for the test and production environments, is to apply for a product at